Mount Kinabalu Climb via Ferrata - Walk the Torq / Low's Peak Circuit (3 Day)

 - All tours are subject to weather conditions and may be amended for safety reasons.

 01 night basic accommodation at Kinabalu Park’s Rock or Grace Hostel, 01 night Basic accommodation at Pendant Hut dormitory (sleep in a shared, unheated dormitory), meals as stated above, conservation fee, Climbing Permit, insurance, Mountain Guide (who is registered under the jurisdiction of Sabah Parks Authority is compulsory for all mountain trekkers / climber.
-Please note that the majority of the Sabah Parks Mountain Guides can only converse in Basic English.), Via Ferrata activity (Walk the Torq or Low's Peak Circuit), Via Ferrata Certificate (for successful participant only), Via Ferrata trainer and technical equipment.
+Please note that the majority of the Sabah Parks Mountain Guides can only converse in Basic English.), Via Ferrata activity (Walk the Torq or Low's Peak Circuit), Via Ferrata Certificate (for successful participant only), Via Ferrata trainer and technical equipment and 6% Sales & Service Tax on the tour price as applicable from 1st March 2019.

 Recommended Packing List For The Trip